 We own two satellites: ViaSat-1 (our first-generation high-capacity Ka-band spot-beam satellite, which was placed into service in January 2012) and WildBlue-1 (which was placed into service in March 2007).
-Our ViaSat-2 satellite (our second-generation high-capacity Ka-band satellite design) is currently awaiting shipment to the launch site, and we currently expect the satellite to be launched early in the first quarter of fiscal year 2018.
-We currently expect that the two ViaSat-3 class satellites will be launched in fiscal year 2020 or early fiscal year 2021.
-We also have an exclusive prepaid lifetime capital lease of Ka-band capacity over the contiguous United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and own related earth stations and networking equipment for all of our satellites.
+On June 1, 2017, our second-generation ViaSat-2 satellite was successfully launched into orbit, and the satellite manufacturer will transfer title and operation of the satellite to us following the successful completion of orbit raising, orbital placement and in-orbit testing.
+We currently have two third-generation ViaSat-3 class satellites under construction.
+In addition, we have an exclusive prepaid lifetime capital lease of Kaband capacity over the contiguous United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and own related earth stations and networking equipment for all of our satellites.
 Property and equipment also includes the CPE units leased to subscribers under a retail leasing program as part of our satellite services segment.